design systems & team processes

 Outcomes

-• Figma library transition was successfully completed within 6 weeks.
+• Figma library transition successfully completed within 6 weeks.

-• While adhering to the majority of the MUI UI, I infused enough customization to maintain the distinctive look of our product.
+• I infused a minimal yet sufficient level of customization into the Material library to maintain the distinctive look of our product.